 In accordance with WIL of Greater Philadelphia’s mission of “empowering women as leaders globally,” WIL offers competitive empowerment grants to provide financial support for non-profits and NGOs working in developing countries.
 The empowerment grants target areas of WIL’s mission other than microfinance and village banks: education, health, training, social and political empowerment programs for women.
-The Empowerment Grants Committee awards grants of between $500 and $1000 to provide seed money and/or help build capacity in programs.
+Grants of up to $1000 are awarded to provide seed money and/or help build capacity in programs.
 In 2018, one major initiative grant will be considered to support the completion of a larger one-time capacity building project.
 Look for the announcement in January 2018.